Document

 Quarterly update

 The Rateable Value listing remains higher than it started, which retains a greater share of the business rates funding in the Sussex Pool area.
-A Government consultation on the Business rates baseline reset closes on 2 June 2025.
-This may impact the amount of business rates the Council can retain - the current assumption is retention of £2.2m per annum.
-If the Council is affected by the reset, there will likely be a transition period.
+The Government consultation on the Business rates baseline reset closed on 2 June 2025.
+The amount of business rates the Council can retain is likely to be reduced.
+The current assumption is that the Council would lose circa £2m per annum, although there will likely be a transition period with some loss of retained growth received through the Revenue Support Grant.
+The outcome of the consultation is expected in the third quarter of 2025/26, and the financial impact will be known when the provisional financial settlement is announced in December 2025.

 Target Risk